eldarsaraj/crt-assessment/_sources/Sections/Method.md

 # Methodology

-The surveys ask two types of questions.
+The surveys asked two types of questions.

-First, there are **14 demographic questions**, aiming at getting a clearer picture of the student population, as well as allowing control for some variables of importance (such as high-school GPA, age, socio-economic status ... etc).
+First, there were **14 demographic questions**, aiming at getting a clearer picture of the student population, as well as allowing control for some variables of importance (such as gender, high-school GPA, age, socio-economic status ... etc).

-Second, there are **11 thinking questions** aiming to assess students' ability to think critically about aspects of reality.
-For example, students were given a statement and asked to identify the central claim (see Figure 2 for an example).
+Second, there were **11 thinking questions** aiming to assess students' ability to think critically about aspects of reality.
+These questions were the crux of the survey.

+For example, students were given a statement and asked to identify the central claim (see Figure 2).

 ```{figure} ../Files/sample_question.png
 ---